National Atmospheric Deposition Program

 The National Atmospheric Deposition Program (NADP) is a Cooperative Research Support Program of the State Agricultural Experiment Stations (NRSP-3).
-Housed at the Wisconsin State Laboratory of Hygiene at the University of Wisconsin–Madison, the NADP is a collaborative effort between many different groups: Federal, state, tribal, and local governmental agencies, as well as educational institutions, private companies, and non-governmental agencies.
+Housed at the Wisconsin State Laboratory of Hygiene at the University of Wisconsin–Madison, the NADP is a collaborative effort between many different groups, such as: Federal, state, tribal, local governmental agencies, educational institutions, private companies, and non-governmental agencies.
 These organizations work together in order to operate monitoring sites and report deposition data.
-The NADP provides free and easy access to all of its data, including seasonal and annual averages, trend plots, deposition maps, reports, manuals, and educational brochures.
+The NADP provides free access to all of its data, including seasonal and annual averages, trend plots, deposition maps, reports, manuals, and educational brochures.